AI4Finance-Foundation/RLSolver/README.md

 # RLSolver: High-performance GPU-based Solvers for Nonconvex and NP-Complete Problems

 We aim to showcase that reinforcement learning (RL) or machine learning (ML) with GPUs delivers the best benchmark performance for large-scale nonconvex and NP-complete problems.
 RL with the help of GPU computing can obtain high-quality solutions within short time.
-RLSolver collects many RL/ML tricks and also operations research (OR) tricks to improve the performance.

 # Problem-oriented Repos